axieinfinity/ronin-documentation/docs/CONTRIBUTING.md

 ## Deployments

-Ronin documentation is automatically deployed to preview and production environments using [Vercel](https://vercel.com/).
+Ronin documentation is automatically deployed to the production and preview environments using [Vercel](https://vercel.com/).

 ### Preview deployments